2021 Computer Science Degree Guide

 CompSci degree levels vary.
-You can get anything from a award taking less than 1 year in computer science to the highest compsci degree, a research/scholarship based doctorate.
+You can get anything from a associate's degree in computer science to the highest compsci degree, a professional practice doctorate.
 The type of compsci degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to compsci, with approximately 56.6% of workers getting one.
 Find out other typical degree levels for compsci workers below.